AbdulrahmanFiala/Tayeb-Mainnet/config/README.md

 ## How Scripts Update Config Files

 ### `deploy/deploy-core.ts`
-- Deploys ShariaCompliance and RemoteSwapInitiator
+- Deploys ShariaCompliance and CrosschainSwapInitiator
-- Registers coins from `halaCoins.json` to ShariaCompliance contract
+- Registers both base coins and any declared variants from `halaCoins.json` to the ShariaCompliance contract
 - Updates `deployedContracts.json`: Adds addresses to `main` section
 - Leaves `amm.router` / `amm.weth` untouched (expects them to be pre-filled)

 ### `deploy/deploy-all.ts`
-- Runs `deploy/deploy-core.ts`, then deploys ShariaSwap and ShariaDCA inline
+- Runs `deploy/deploy-core.ts`, then deploys ShariaLocalSwap and ShariaDCA inline
 - Useful for mainnet or orchestrated deployments (deploys/updates everything in one go)

 ### `automation/sync-coins-from-contract.ts`